 They enjoy Deusi and Bhailo (a cultural and musical program that is organized at night during Yama Panchaka).

 Talking in sum, Tihar reveals the myth of goddess Laxmi.
-Hindu believes that she is the goddess of wealth, prosperity and infinite power.
+Hindu believes that she is the goddess of wealth, prosperity, and infinite power.
 God Yamraj (god of death) is worshipped on all days to avoid his untimely call to heaven.

-According to the myth, god Ram and Laxman had defeated the evil king of Lanka, Ravan.
+According to the myth, the god Ram and Laxman had defeated the evil king of Lanka, Ravan.
 It is celebrated on this triumph of truth over untruth.
 So, it’s taken as an omen of hope, success, and achievements.